nrwl/nx/docs/shared/tutorials/react-monorepo.md

 Also, make sure you

+- [:star:️ Star us on GitHub](https://github.com/nrwl/nx) to show your support and stay updated on new releases!
 - [Join the Official Nx Discord Server](https://go.nx.dev/community) to ask questions and find out the latest news about Nx.
 - [Follow Nx on Twitter](https://twitter.com/nxdevtools) to stay up to date with Nx news
 - [Read our Nx blog](/blog)